Financial-Times/origami/README.md

 `o-forms` has no opinion about the timing of the states—it doesn't know when to change from 'saving' to 'saved', but it has a public method `setState` that allows the project to control this.

 The `setState` method accepts three arguments: the state, name, and label.
 State can be one of 'saving', 'saved' or 'none'. 'none' removes any state from the input.
 The name argument must be the name of the inputs that will be recieving the state.
 Label is used in the user interface to describe the state.
-Label is optional and defaults to 'Saving' for the saving state and 'Saved' for the saving state.
+Label is optional and defaults to 'Saving' for the saving state and 'Saved' for the saved state.

 ```html
 <form data-o-component="o-forms">